public interface VariantMetadata

 A union or list can contain a list (though not a union.)
 As described here, lists can have structure, and so, like maps, can be built using a column that provides that structure.

-and are not generally enabled.
-As a result, this metadata schema must
+Note that the Drill UNION and LIST implementations are considered experimental and are not generally enabled.
+As a result, this metadata schema must also be considered experimental and subject to change.

 Add any supported type to the variant.